DevQAPPs/MinaGate/README.md

 - Install [Node.js](https://nodejs.org/) (version 12.x or higher).
 - Access to a Mina Protocol node or [datahub](https://mina.datahub.figment.io/) for blockchain interactions.
 - A code editor like [VS Code](https://code.visualstudio.com/) for development.
+- o1js installed globally or in your project

 ### Installation